jessepav/lacygoill-wiki-backup/bug/vim.md

 ---

-MWE for a block-local function:
+MRE for a block-local function:
 ```vim
 vim9script
 function Outer()